ericlingit/tiktok-trending/README.md

 TE: trailers
 ```

 Sample response (JSON, truncated.
-See `sample-response.json` for full response):
+See `sample-response.json` for full response).

+Note that all content URLs (images and videos) in the response have a limited life time.
+They expire after some number of hours.

 ```json
 {